OpenMined/openmined-ghost-theme/README.md

 Now you can edit `/assets/scss/` files, which will be compiled to `/assets/built/` automatically.

-The `zip` Gulp task packages the theme files into `dist/<theme-name>.zip`, which you can then upload to your site.
+The `zip` Gulp task packages the theme files into `dist/<theme-name>.zip`, which you can then upload to the blog of your choice.

 ```bash
 $ yarn zip
 ```

-# SVG Icons

-This theme uses inline SVG icons, included via Handlebars partials.
-You can find all icons inside `/partials/icons`.
-To use an icon just include the name of the relevant file, eg. To include the SVG icon in `/partials/icons/rss.hbs` - use `{{> "icons/rss"}}`.

-You can add your own SVG icons in the same manner.